racker/salus-telemetry-monitor-management/README.md

 }
 ```

-## Update an existing monitor to use wildcards
+## Update an existing monitor to use template placeholders

 http PUT localhost:8089/api/tenant/aaaaa/monitors/$MonitorId with body:
 ```